BostonBSD/financials/README.md

 An RSS news reader that displays any current pertinent news in a plaintext format for listed stocks [Nasdaq RSS Feeds looks like a promising news source].

+Conversion to Gtk4 after an XML file creation application is developed [they aren't developing glade any longer].

 ----------------------------------------------------------

 RSI INDICATOR NOTE: